Broccoli Sprouts | The What, Why & How

 With all these adverse effects, AGEs are not the greatest.
 Therefore, it makes sense when concluded that reducing AGEs was highly beneficial to the effects of aging and other “related complications.”

 Fresh Foods & AGEs

-A plethora of fresh foods contains AGE fighting substances such as thiamine (B1), taurine, carnosine, quercetin, curcumin, resveratrol, DHA & EPA, and other phytonutrients rich foods.
+Many fresh foods contain AGE-fighting substances such as thiamine (B1), taurine, carnosine, quercetin, curcumin, resveratrol, DHA & EPA, and other phytonutrients rich foods.
 But the crème de la crème of AGE battling foods is broccoli sprouts.

-Broccoli sprouts are 3-5 day old broccoli seeds that are in the cruciferous vegetable family and are loaded with phytochemicals.
-Cruciferous vegetables are a "rich source of sulfur-containing compounds called glucosinolates (β-thioglucoside N-hydroxysulfates), " giving them their bitter and somewhat spicy flavor.
-According to the International Sprouts Growers Association, an 85 gram serving of broccoli sprouts based on a 2,000kcal diet provides:
+Broccoli sprouts are 3-5 day old broccoli seeds in the cruciferous vegetable family and are loaded with phytochemicals.
+Cruciferous vegetables are a "rich source of sulfur-containing compounds called glucosinolates (β-thioglucoside N-hydroxysulfates), "making them bitter and somewhat spicy.
+According to the International Sprouts Growers Association, an 85-gram serving of broccoli sprouts based on a 2,000kcal diet provides:

 ∙ Calories: 35